CHARACTERS IN HAMLET PERSONIFY THE CHIEF COSMOLOGICAL MODELS VYING FOR ACCEPTANCE IN THE SIXTEENTH CENTURY.

 "Here's fine revolution and we had the trick to see it."

-Shakespeare puns on the title of Copernicus's treatise, and he refers to the Sun-centered revolution of the planets, and even more importantly, he tells how the data were acquired.
+Shakespeare puns on the title of Copernicus's treatise, and he refers to the Sun-centered revolution of the planets.
+Moreover, "trick" tells how the data were acquired.
 The primary meaning of "trick" dates to the fifteenth century and means "a crafty or fraudulent device," a "contrivance or invention."
 Prior to the more widespread use of telescopes, optical devices were often used to deceive people and were regarded as fraudulent, so Shakespeare's use of "trick" is apt, but he tells us that he used such a contrivance or invention to prove the Copernican "revolution."
 He follows this with elaborate arithmetic that shows that Hamlet is 30 years old.
 As we have posited, Hamlet stands for the Diggesian model, and Thomas Digges was born in about 1546.
 Adding 30 gives the year 1576, which is the very year that Thomas's essay on the infinite Universe appeared!

 Shakespeare conflates a millennia-old tale with Elizabethan social hierarchy to satirize the threat to the old cosmic order.
 In that worldview, the Earth is the center of everything just as a monarch is the center of society and head of the state religion.
-In the conceit, all subjects, civil, ecclesiastical, or cosmic, revolve about this center, and if it is at risk, entire structures that depend on it, are too.
+In the conceit, all subjects, whether civil, ecclesiastical, or cosmic, revolve about this center, and if it is at risk, entire structures that depend on it, are too.
 The geocentric King Claudius fears the threat posed by upstart heliocentricism and its Diggesian extension to a sky of infinite extent.
 His geocentric ally Guildenstern says: "Most holy and religious fear it is / To keep those many many bodies safe / That live and feed upon your majesty," and his twin Rosencrantz worries that: "The cess of majesty / Dies not alone...It is a massy wheel...To whose huge spokes ten thousand lesser things / Are mortised and joined."
 Rosencrantz likens Claudius to the center of the Ptolemaic machinery with its massive invisible cogs and wheels.
 If the King loses his position, 10,000 "lesser things" come crashing down as well.
-These 10,000 lesser things represent the number of visible stars in the sky, a number that surprisingly is correct to half an order of magnitude (6,000 is a closer estimate).
+These 10,000 less bright things represent the number of visible stars in the sky, a number that surprisingly is correct to half an order of magnitude (6,000 is a closer estimate).
 [Image: S. Molau and P. Jenniskens, NASA Ames Research Center.]